xFrah/ACSAI-obsidian/Machine Learning/PCA.md

 We measure the variation in the data, when it goes below 95% of what it was before, we stop.
 So we keep the minimum number of dimensions that retains > 95% of the variation.

-We delete the eigenvalues with less energy?????????
+We delete the dimensions with less variance, which is calculated across all the samples(ex. images in a batch).
 Variance is the sum of all [[Eigenvectors and Eigenvalues|eigenvalues]]?????

 ```ad-example